awsdocs/iam-user-guide/doc_source/id_credentials_mfa_sync.md

 As an AWS administrator, you can resynchronize your IAM users' virtual and hardware MFA devices if they get out of synchronization\.

 If your AWS account root user MFA device is not working, you can resynchronize your device using the IAM console with or without completing the sign\-in process\.
+If you aren’t able to successfully resynchronize your device, you may need to de\-associate and re\-associate it\.
+For more information on how to do this, see [Deactivating MFA devices](id_credentials_mfa_disable.md) and [Enabling MFA devices for users in AWS](id_credentials_mfa_enable.md)\.

 **Topics**
 + [Permissions required](#id_credentials_mfa_sync_console-permissions-required)